Contract Creation & Templates

 • Liability & warranty: Determine who is liable in the event of damage and to what extent.
 Especially in the case of business agreements, it makes sense to determine what damages a party will pay for, whether liability is limited (for example to the amount of the order value) or whether certain liability cases are excluded.
 The same applies to warranty in the event of defects: If, for example, a delivered product has defects, for how long and in what form is the supplier liable for them?
 Such clauses provide clarity about how risks are distributed and can prevent expensive disputes in retrospect.

-• Other regulations: This includes all additional agreements that are important to the parties.
-A written agreement often includes, for example, a Confidentiality clause (Confidentiality of confidential information), particularly when sensitive data or trade secrets are exchanged.
-Auch Non-competition clauses or Exclusivity agreements May be relevant if the parties want something like that.
-It is also common to agree on Dispute resolution — for example, choosing the place of jurisdiction (which court should have local jurisdiction if there is a lawsuit) or the agreement on a Arbitral tribunalOr one mediationto resolve disputes out of court.
-These “other” Clauses round off the contract and cover areas that go beyond the immediate performance and payment aspect.
+• Other provisions: This includes all additional agreements that are important to the parties.
+A written agreement often includes, for example, a confidentiality clause to protect confidential information, particularly when sensitive data or trade secrets are exchanged.
+Non-competition clauses or exclusivity agreements may also be relevant if the parties wish.
+It is also common to agree on dispute resolution — for example, choosing the place of jurisdiction (which court has local jurisdiction in the event of a lawsuit) or agreeing on arbitration or mediation to resolve disputes out of court.
+These "other" clauses round off the contract and cover areas that go beyond the immediate performance and payment aspects.

-• Signatures: To conclude the agreement, all parties must Sign legally.
-The signature (with date and location) documents that each party agrees with the content and wants to commit to it.
+• Signatures: To conclude the agreement, all parties must sign it.
+The signature (with date and location) documents that each party agrees with the content and intends to be bound by it.
 Without a signature, the document is usually just a draft in the legal sense.
 Make sure that each contracting party receives a copy.
-If required, a written agreement can also Digitally signed Become (with a qualified electronic signature), which is equivalent to a handwritten signature — in any case, it is important that it is clearly visible who has signed.
+If required, a written agreement can also be signed digitally (with a qualified electronic signature), which is equivalent to a handwritten signature — in any case, it must be clearly visible who has signed.

 These contents form the basis of every written agreement.
 Depending on the type of contract, there may of course be other specific points — but the elements mentioned above should always be covered in order to obtain a comprehensive and clear contract.